Strategic & Scenario Planning

 Principal Investigator: Matt Grabau (Desert Landscape Conservation Cooperative)

 Changes in temperature and precipitation due to climate change (and associated droughts, wildfires, extreme storms etc.) threaten important water sources, forests, wildlife habitat, and ecosystems across the Southwest and throughout the entire U.S. These threats cross political and man-made boundaries and therefore need to be addressed at larger landscape-level and regional scales.
 “Landscape conservation design” is one method that can be used by land and resource managers to support large scale conservation and ensure that small scale and local actions contribute to a landscape level vision.
-The Desert Landscape Conservation Cooperative (LCC) is working to develop a shared vision for conservation action in the Southwest through a collaborative process to identify shared conservation goals, stressors and vulnerabilities across Southwest landscapes, and potential management responses to changing climatic conditions.
+The Desert Landscape Conservation Cooperative (LCC) worked to develop a shared vision for conservation action in the Southwest through a collaborative process to identify shared conservation goals, stressors and vulnerabilities across Southwest landscapes, and potential management responses to changing climatic conditions.